jonathanlewell/modernthaifood/site/content/thai-recipes/thai-pan-fried-fish-cakes.md

 +++
-title= "Snack on Thai Pan Fried Fish Cakes" description= "Steps to make batches of pan-fried fish cakes, along with how to create the curry paste." featured_image= "/img/pan-fried-fish-cakes.jpg" date= "2018-03-01" draft= false
+title= "Thai Pan Fried Fish Cakes" description= "Steps to make batches of pan-fried fish cakes, along with how to create the curry paste." featured_image= "/img/pan-fried-fish-cakes.jpg" date= "2018-03-01" draft= false
 +++

-## “Thawt man plaa”

-Fish cakes are just one of many delicious snacks sold as street food in Thailand.
+## Fish cakes are just one of many delicious snacks sold as street food in Thailand.

 Batches are fried on request and served in a plastic bag along with a bamboo skewer to hold them while eating.
 You can take them home together with a small bag of sauce for additional flavour.

+- Thai name: “Thawt man plaa”
 - Preparation time: 30 minutes
 - Soaking time: 5 minutes
 - Cooking time: 20 minutes